bagustris/octave-tutorial/_episodes/01-intro.md

 ~~~
 {: .output}

-To remove a variable from MATLAB, use the `clear` command:
+To remove a variable from Octave, use the `clear` command:

 ~~~
 clear weight_lb